By Sarah Worrel

 Today is day eight.
 The granola bars have run out.
 My skirt’s starting to hang on my hips.
 At least there’s plenty of water, and the electricity’s still on.

-According to the TV, the violence had quickly spread.
+According to the TV, the violence had spread.
 They expected the president would call in the National Guard soon.
 I planned to hold the snack cakes sacrosanct until the Guard’s arrival.

-Larry and I weren’t the only ones in the building who figured it was safer to wait out the mayhem, but I haven’t opened the door to the office since Brad the janitor came on day three.
+Larry and I weren’t the only one in the building who figured it was safer to wait out the mayhem, but I haven’t opened the door to the office since Brad the janitor came on day three.

 Casual conversation was now a thing of the past.
 He was already on his knees when he opened his mouth.
 “Please, I’m so hungry.”